 Do we know anything about Jesus' childhood?
 What about the years from age 12 to 30?
 Did he really go to India?
 Did he work miracles before his ministry?

 There is no certain information Jesus prior to beginning his ministry at age 30.

 There is a lot of guesswork and wishful thinking.
-There is also an "Infancy Gospel of Thomas" which is not to be confused with the Gospel of Thomas, which is surrounded by plenty of its own questions.
+There is also an "Infancy Gospel of Thomas" which is not to be confused with Gospel of Thomas, which is surrounded by plenty of its own questions.
 The "Infancy Gospel of Thomas" is nonsense that has Jesus cursing people to death, and raising others with surly comments as though he's one of the hot-tempered Norse gods.
-It's a useless book, but if you want to be entertained, the cheapest way to get it is as part of Lost Books of the Bible
+It's a useless book, but if you want to be entertained, the cheapest way to get it is as part of Lost Books of the Bible.

 The one account in the Gospels of Jesus' childhood is that Jesus' parents took him to Jerusalem for a feast when he was 12.
 Since we also know he attended the feasts later in life, it seems most likely that he was going to Jerusalem throughout his life.